 Managing a known or suspected contaminated site

-If you are the owner of a suspected or known contaminated site, you are responsible for taking measures to assess and clean up the contamination according to the Contaminated Sites Regulation.
+If you are responsible for a release that results in a contaminated site, you're responsible for taking measures to assess and clean up the contamination according to the Contaminated Sites Regulation.

 The Contaminated Sites Regulation establishes: